quil-lang/qvm/README.md

 This directory contains a classical implementation of the Quantum Abstract Machine, called a "Quantum Virtual Machine" or QVM.

+## Dependencies

+System `qvm` and tests depend on:

+- Relatively up-to-date SBCL and ASDF.
+Follow the instructions in `doc/lisp-setup.md` for details.

+Otherwise, system `qvm` is intended to be written portably.

+System `QVM-APP` depends on

+- `libev`: Mac: Install `libev` with `brew`; Linux: Install `libev4` with `apt-get`.

+This will only run on a UNIX-like.

 ## How To Run Interactively

 The QVM is written in ANSI Common Lisp.
 An efficient, optimizing,